mlasitsa/design-decode/UPDATES.md

 ## Updates (01/26/2025)
 Trying out deepseek model which is less than 10GB from huggingface so I can run if on HF server Deepseek little model seems working fine as of now

+## Updates (02/04/2025)
+Working on skippin through unnessary elements like <script> etc Adding function to find an href of a stylesheet since I will need its data to be able to copy the design Also might need to work on splitting sending data by chunks, since AI agent might not be able to get long input data